Aylamccarthy/home-library/README.md

 # Project
 ## Strategy/Scope

-I would like to build an application that can be used in real life, to help with repetitive but necessary daily tasks This idea came to mind when I was brainstorming on what app to develop to help my life as a parent taking care of a young family.
+I would like to build an application that can be used in real life, to help with repetitive but necessary daily tasks.
+This idea came to mind when I was brainstorming on what app to develop to help my life as a parent taking care of a young family.
 Initially I thought about a weekly grocery shopping list app, but when I saw our books all over the house, that's when I decided, an app to manage and keep track of these books would be perfect!
 Home Library App was designed to allows users to manage their personal/family book libraries.
 The application offers functionalities such as: viewing book database, adding, updating, searching and removing books.

 The application should have a clean and intuitive user interface and offer easy access and navigation to all functionalities.